CompleXss/GraphGame/README.md

 - Above it, the ability to choose from which and to which node the path search will be performed
 - To the left of it there is the algorithm choice tab
   - Drop-down menu that allows you to choose "just start finding shortest path" or "learn me how you do it" (or only one of these functions, if one of them isn't implemented)
-- Above the algorithms there is a button that will read and compile custom algorithms from a special folder
+- Above the algorithms there is a button that will reload and compile custom algorithms from a special folder
 - In the lower left corner there is a button that opens debug window allowing you to see messages, warnings and errors that occur during compilation / work of custom algorithms.

 ### Main window